swiftlang/swift-testing/Documentation/Proposals/NNNN-custom-test-execution-traits.md

 /// A protocol that allows customizing the execution of a test function (and
 /// each of its cases) or a test suite by performing custom code before or after
 /// it runs.
+///
+/// Types conforming to this protocol may be used in conjunction with a
+/// ``Trait``-conforming type by implementing the
+/// ``Trait/customTestExecutor-1dwpt`` property, allowing custom traits to
+/// customize the execution of tests.
+Consolidating common set-up and tear-down
+/// logic for tests which have similar needs allows each test function to be
+/// more succinct with less repetitive boilerplate so it can focus on what makes
+/// it unique.
 public protocol CustomTestExecuting: Sendable {
   /// Execute a function for the specified test and/or test case.
   ///